Public Riding Areas & Trails

 - Lancelin to Cervantes track – beware of four wheel drives!

-- Captain Fawecett Track – Dwellinup to Quindanning, refuel the bike and body then back
+- Captain Fawcett Track – Dwellinup to Quindanning, refuel the bike and body then back, registered bikes only.

 - Manjimup – Looking to become Trailbike Hub trailtown